Jatin-1111/hey-humans-frontend/README.md

 ## 🎯 Overview

-VideoVault is a dark-themed, UI-focused marketplace that connects clients with professional video editors.
+Hey Humanz is a dark-themed, UI-focused marketplace that connects clients with professional video editors.
 Built for the modern creator economy, it offers seamless project management, secure payments, and a premium user experience.

-**Live Demo:** [videovault.app](https://videovault.app) _(Coming Soon)_
+**Live Demo:** [Hey Humanz.app](https://Hey Humanz.app) _(Coming Soon)_

 ---